-This page contains new information that is linked to, validates, or helps explain the story, but is not included in the first edition.
+This page contains information directly linked to the family or story, but not included in the book.

 - TOKMANSAY and MAXIM GORKY KOLKHOZY p30

 - REPORTS WRITTEN BY URSZULA AS EMBASSY DELEGATE IN AKTYUBINSK p50-55

 - NOWAK FAMILY STORY